-Business Loop I-85 follows a combination of freeway, expressway and arterial as it joins the cities of Lexington, Thomasville and High Point in the Piedmont Triad area of central North Carolina.
-The route overlays entirely with U.S. 29 and U.S. 70, and historically was part of Temporary Interstate 85, before the freeway was completed between Salisbury and Greensboro.
+Business Loop I-85 follows a combination of expressway and arterial as it runs northeast from Lexington to the Piedmont Triad area of central North Carolina.
+Business Loop I-85 follows a late 1950s-expressway originally built for U.S. 29/70 around both High Point and Thomasville.
+Historically the expressway was part of Temporary Interstate 85, before the freeway was completed between Salisbury and Greensboro.

 Business Loop I-85 Guides